 Previously, Roberts served as vice president, production since 2018 which included oversight of the ESPN Audio network.
-Prior to that, he served as general manager of ESPN Radio New York 98.7FM.
-While at ESPN Radio New York, Roberts led the rights deals negotiations that brought multiyear deals for New York Knicks, Rangers and Jets games to the station.
+Prior to that, he served as general manager of ESPN New York 98.7FM.
+While at ESPN New York, Roberts led rights negotiations that brought multiyear deals for New York Knicks, Rangers and Jets games to the station.
 In addition, Roberts oversaw the simulcast agreement for The Michael Kay Show on the YES Network.
 Before that, Roberts was senior coordinating producer, studio production for ESPNEWS and joined ESPN in 2004 as a coordinating producer.

 He began his television career in 1978 as a reporter for WGPR-TV in Detroit, Mich.
 In 1980 he joined WFMY-TV in Greensboro, N.C., as a reporter.
 In 1982, he returned to his hometown of Detroit as an assignment editor for WJBK-TV.
 In 1984 he moved to KFSN-TV in Fresno, Calif., as executive producer.
 A year later he assumed that same role for WGHP-TV in High Point, N.C.

-A native of Detroit, Roberts earned a bachelor of arts degree in mass communications from Wayne State University in his hometown of Detroit.
+A native of Detroit, Roberts earned a Bachelor of Arts degree in mass communications from Wayne State University in his hometown of Detroit.